mkrum/Coliseum/README.md

 ### train.py
 Trains a model on a environment.
 Many of the variables describing this process can be easily viewed and edited from the settings.py file.
 Control-C will safely end all the running threads, and will give you the option to both save the model and display a plot of its performance.

+### play.py
+Environment specific way to test the performance of the model.
+Allows you to watch the model interact with the environment.

 ## Models
 ### DQN
 Simple Deep Q-Learning Network.
 Read more about the general structure [here](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 Consider this the baseline/bare minimum in terms of modern deep reinforcement models.